zxcvbn1122334455/docs.cucumber.io/content/running.md

 {{% /block %}}

+For more information on configuring how you run your tests from the command line, see [configuration](/configuration/#command-line).

 {{% block "java" %}}
 # From a test framework
-You can run features using a test framework.
+You can run features using a test framework, like JUnit or TestNG.
 This will allow you to execute Cucumber at the same time as you execute your tests.
 It simplifies integration with your continuous integration build.

 ## JUnit Runner

-The JUnit runner uses the JUnit framework to run Cucumber.
+The JUnit runner uses the [JUnit](http://junit.org/junit4/) framework to run Cucumber.

 To use the JUnit runner you need to add the following dependencies: